D.R.O.P. DUI Diversion in Pinellas County

 Did you know the State Attorney’s Office in Pinellas County, FL, created the “DUI Rehabilitation of Offenders Program,” called “D.R.O.P.“?
 The diversion program allows for the rapid resolution of some first-time DUI offenses that occurred on or after June 1, 2021.

 In Pinellas County, DUI cases are prosecuted at the Pinellas County Justice Center located at 14250 49th St N in Clearwater, FL.
-Prosecutors reserve the right to evaluate each case on an individual, fact-specific basis, even when the person otherwise meets all the eligibility criteria.
+Even when the person otherwise meets all the eligibility criteria for the diversion program, prosecutors reserve the right to evaluate each case on an individual, fact-specific basis.

 To participate in the new DUI diversion program called “D.R.O.P.,” an application and a non-refundable $50 application fee must be submitted.
 The application must be received by the prosecution by the State Attorney’s Office before the second pretrial hearing.
 The second pretrial hearing is typically scheduled within 100 days of the arrest.